Expert medical and surgical care in Thailand

 Everything you need to know before your procedure

-Most patients fly home seven to ten days after surgery, once packing is removed and the graft is confirmed stable.
-Swallowing during ascent and descent helps equalise ear pressure.
+Most patients fly home seven to ten days after surgery, once the ear canal packing is removed and your surgeon confirms the graft is stable.
+Cabin pressure changes are generally well tolerated at that stage, and swallowing or gentle jaw movements during ascent and descent help equalise ear pressure.
+On longer flights, staying hydrated and moving your legs periodically reduces clot risk, as it does after any surgery.

 Nick Peplow